 - (1) All credentialing and professional practice evaluation activities pursuant to this Policy and related Medical Staff documents shall be performed by "peer review committees" in accordance with Michigan law.
-These committees include, but are not limited to: - (a) all standing and ad hoc Medical Staff and Hospital committees; - (b) hearing panels; - (c) the Board and its committees; and - (d) any individual acting for or on behalf of any such entity, including but not limited to committee chairs and members, officers of the Medical Staff, the CMO, all Hospital personnel, and experts or consultants retained to assist in peer review activities.
+These committees include, but are not limited to: - (a) all standing and ad hoc Medical Staff and Hospital committees; - (b) all departments and sections; - (c) hearing panels; - (d) the Board and its committees; and - (e) any individual acting for or on behalf of any such entity, including but not limited to department chairs, section chiefs, committee chairs and members, officers of the Medical Staff, the CMO, all Hospital personnel, and experts or consultants retained to assist in peer review activities.